orangekame3/qasmtools/README.md

 ## Usage

-The `qasm` executable provides three main commands: `fmt` for formatting, `lint` for linting, and `highlight` for syntax highlighting of QASM files.
+The `qasm` executable provides five main commands: `fmt` for formatting, `lint` for linting, `highlight` for syntax highlighting, `parse` for AST generation, and `benchmark` for performance measurement of QASM files.

 ### Formatting QASM Files